AAFC-Bioinfo-AAC/faba-bean-image-classification/README.md

 •	Parisa Daeijvad – Ph.D.
 Research Student, Lethbridge Research and Development Centre, AAFC

-•	We also gratefully acknowledge the Western Grains Research Foundation (WGRF), Canada, for their funding and support, which made this work possible.
+🌾We also gratefully acknowledge the Western Grains Research Foundation (WGRF), Canada, for their funding and support, which made this work possible.